 1. Isla de Ometepe

 Isla de Ometepe is easily one of the most unique places to visit in Nicaragua.
 This small island is made up of not one, but two volcanos, and sits within Lake Nicaragua (Nicaragua’s largest lake.)

-Funny enough, both of the volcanos that make up Isla de Ometepe are active, a fact that I was a little nervous about.
-The largest and most active volcano, Concepcion, last erupted in 2010, however, recent eruptions have been small.
+Although only one of the volcanos that make up Isla de Ometepe is active, I was a little nervous about visiting.
+The largest and only active volcano, Concepcion, last erupted in 2010, however, recent eruptions have been small.

 Ometepe is home to a small local population who have called the island home for thousands of years.
 The people of Ometepe live in small villages around the island with the largest being Moyogalpa.